devfile/registry-support/registry-library/README.md

         return err
     }
     ```

+2. Download a stack devfile with a given version and media type from the devfile registry
+    ```go
+    stack := "java-springboot:1.0.0" // java-springboot is stack name, 1.0.0 is stack version
+    destDir := "."
+    err := registryLibrary.PullStackByMediaTypesFromRegistry(registryURL, stack, registryLibrary.DevfileMediaTypeList, destDir, options)
+    if err != nil {
+        return err
+    }
+    ```

-2. Download a stack with all supported media types from the devfile registry
+3. Download a stack with all supported media types from the devfile registry
     ```go
     err := registryLibrary.PullStackFromRegistry(registryURL, stack, destDir, options)
     if err != nil {